 As acknowledged by U.S. and international government agencies, different pesticides have been linked to a variety of health problems, including:

 No, that has never been the Shopper’s Guide™ message.
-We definitely recommend eating produce from the Dirty Dozen™ list rather than other, less-healthy foods or snacks such as fat-, sugar- or additive-laden processed products.
+We definitely recommend eating produce from the Dirty Dozen™ list rather than foods or snacks that are not as healthful, such as fat-, sugar- or additive-laden processed products.
 And with the Shopper’s Guide™, you can have all the benefits of eating more produce while reducing your exposure to pesticides.

 USDA tests each fruit and vegetable samples for dozens and sometimes hundreds of chemicals.
 But federal regulations do not permit all pesticides to be used on all crops.
 For example, the pesticides approved for use on apples are different from those approved for, say, onions.
 When USDA tests every sample for a vast array of chemicals, it’s not surprising that 98 percent of tests for individual chemicals come back negative, as “non-detects.”
 Still, a number of pesticides are approved for each crop, and they do show up in the data.
-That’s why 67 percent of the produce samples analyzed for the Shopper’s Guide guide were found by USDA tests to be tainted with one or more pesticides.
+That’s why USDA tests found 65 percent of the produce samples analyzed for the Shopper’s Guide to be tainted with one or more pesticides.

-The 1996 Food Quality Protection Act required EPA to reevaluate its “safety” levels by 2006 to ensure that they protected consumers from excessive pesticides.
-As a result, EPA barred some pesticides and restricted others, but the resulting EPA rules still don’t protect people’s health.
+The 1996 Food Quality Protection Act required EPA to reevaluate its safety levels by 2006 to ensure they protected consumers from excessive pesticides.
+As a result, EPA barred some pesticides and restricted others, but EPA rules currently enforce still don’t protect people’s health.

 However, we know that organics are not accessible or affordable for everyone, so we created the Shopper’s Guide™ to help consumers make the healthiest choices given their circumstances.